Vermont Woodlands Association

 The Vermont Woodlands Association strives to educate, train, and support private forest landowners in sound management practices concerning wildlife, water, wood, and recreation.
-We do this my managing and enhancing the American Tree Farm System® Program in Vermont.
+We do this by managing and enhancing the American Tree Farm System® Program in Vermont.
 We work with all forestry-related groups to coordinate opportunities for landowners to network, meet natural resource professionals, and learn about management practices and program.
 VWA sponsors educational programs for teachers and students to produce future stewards of Vermont’s forests.
-We encourage efforts to promote and retain programs at the sate and national levels to support private forestry.
+We encourage efforts to promote and retain programs at the state and national levels to support private forestry.

 Learn more about Vermont Woodlands Association through our Public Service Announcements (click on the video itself if you are using Internet Explorer, please note: video will not play using Chrome as browser)